Shropshire bulla: History

 The Shropshire bulla is only the second bulla to be discovered in England and the eighth bulla found to date in Britain and Ireland.
 This artefact is the most south-westerly example of high-quality Late British Bronze Age gold metalwork production and deposition.
 The find indicates the existence of rich mineral deposits in this region of Britain.
 The pendant has been described by the British Museum as "one of the most significant pieces of Bronze Age gold metalwork" ever discovered in Britain.

 The British Museum acquired the bulla in 2020 for £250,000 with help from Art Fund and the American Friends of the British Museum.
 In 2021 it was on display at the Shrewsbury Museum & Art Gallery, loaned as part of the British Museum's National Programmes.
 In December it moved to the British Museum to be displayed with other Bronze Age objects such as the Mold Gold Cape.

-In 2021, a short animated film inspired by the detectorist's discovery and artefact's history was commissioned by Shrewsbury Museum & Art Gallery, and produced and created by Samantha Moore.
+In 2021, a short animated film inspired by the detectorist's discovery and artefact's history called Treasure was commissioned by Shrewsbury Museum and Art Gallery and produced and created by Samantha Moore.